American Pastoral: Historical setting

 The inspiration for the Levov character was a real person: Seymour "Swede" Masin, a legendary all-around Jewish athlete who, like the Levov character, attended Newark's Weequahic High School.
 Like the book's protagonist, Swede Masin was revered and idolized by many local middle-class Jews.
 Both "Swedes" were tall and had distinctively blond hair and blue eyes, which stood out among the typically dark-haired, dark-complexioned local residents.
 Both attended a teachers' college in nearby East Orange; both married out of their faith; both served in the military and, upon their return, both moved to the suburbs of Newark.

-American Pastoral was a scrupulously researched book; Roth traveled to Gloversville, New York to learn about the glove-making industry and interviewed Yolande Fox, the winner of the 1951 Miss America pageant, while developing the character of Dawn Dwyer.
+American Pastoral was a scrupulously researched book: Roth traveled to Gloversville, New York, to learn about the glove-making industry and interviewed Yolande Fox, the winner of the 1951 Miss America pageant, while developing the character of Dawn Dwyer.
 Roth later said, of his conversations with Fox, "She was very smart, very funny. ...
 She just opened up whole ideas for me that I couldn't have had on my own."

 The book cover features a photo of the post office in Brookside, New Jersey.

 Reception

-After Roth's passing, The New York Times asked several prominent writers to pick their favorite work by Roth, and many picked American Pastoral.
-Richard Ford, in his response, wrote: "The fusing powers of Roth’s imagination, conviction and raging intelligence are everywhere evident and exhilarating.
-There is about it a profound and heartening sense (and it is a profound book) that the verbal construction you’re undertaking as a reader represents absolutely the only way this mighty story could ever be brought into existence.
+After Roth's death, The New York Times asked several prominent writers to pick their favorite work by Roth, and many picked American Pastoral.
+Richard Ford, in his response, wrote, "The fusing powers of Roth's imagination, conviction and raging intelligence are everywhere evident and exhilarating.
+There is about it a profound and heartening sense (and it is a profound book) that the verbal construction you're undertaking as a reader represents absolutely the only way this mighty story could ever be brought into existence.
 American Pastoral stares back at me audaciously unblinking as a great novel.
 And although such a rambunctious piece of artifice can inevitably not be perfect, it is nonetheless in all its ways right."
-Stephen King also chose it as his favorite Roth novel, writing: "American Pastoral is one of the five best novels I have ever read, maybe the best.
-It is muscular storytelling complemented by characters — especially Swede Levov — who burn their way into one’s memory.
+Stephen King also chose it as his favorite Roth novel, writing, "American Pastoral is one of the five best novels I have ever read, maybe the best.
+It is muscular storytelling complemented by characters — especially Swede Levov — who burn their way into one's memory.
 The scope is relatively small, but the ambition is epic.
 Few can handle the passing years as well as Roth does here.
 It ranks with the greatest of American fiction."
-Harold Bloom named Roth one of the greatest living American authors, alongside Cormac McCarthy, Thomas Pynchon and Don DeLillo, naming their respective masterpieces as Sabbath's Theater and American Pastoral, Blood Meridian, The Crying of Lot 49, Gravity's Rainbow and Mason & Dixon and Underworld.
+Harold Bloom named Roth one of the greatest living American authors, alongside Cormac McCarthy, Thomas Pynchon and Don DeLillo, naming their respective masterpieces as Sabbath's Theater and American Pastoral; Blood Meridian; The Crying of Lot 49, Gravity's Rainbow, and Mason & Dixon; and Underworld.